-September soon passed into October as the students and we faculty alike struggled to transition back into the school routine.
+September soon passed into October as the students and we faculty alike finally surrendered the struggle of transitioning back into a regular school routine.
 I was already once again quite used to sacrificing most of my evenings and Saturdays for detentions and back into my usual schedule of sleeping less than six hours a night due to the amount of assignments there were to mark.
 I was greatly looking forward to the following month when Avrille would be starting to correct some of the easier assignments herself.
-I told myself it was because of her removing some of the burden of marking the dullest homework I usually had to read and not at all because it was an airtight excuse to spend several hours at a time shut up alone with her in my office.
+I told myself this was because she would be helping to alleviate the burden of marking the dullest homework I usually had to suffer through and not at all because it was an airtight excuse to spend several hours at a time shut up alone with her in my office.

-I made my way slowly to the hothouses, enjoying the sunshine and not even particularly annoyed that a good six inches of my robes were soaked from the dripping grass.
-The land around me was quiet except for the chirpings of birds, the castle providing a welcomed sound barrier to the noise coming from the lake where most of the students were laying around relaxing.
-However, as I neared Hothouse Four, I started to hear another sound, obviously not the song from a bird but sounding just as sweet.
+The castle was wonderfully empty since almost every person was either in Hogsmeade or out on the castle lawns enjoying the first sunny day in over a fortnight.
+The afternoon air was warm and smelled fresh from the weeks of continuous downpour.
+I made my way slowly to the greenhouses, enjoying the sunshine and not even particularly annoyed that a good six inches of my robes were soaked from the dripping grass.
+The land around me was quiet except for the chirpings of birds, the castle providing a welcomed sound barrier to the noise most likely emanating from the lake, where most of the students were lazing around.
+However, as I neared Greenhouse Four, I started to hear another sound, obviously not the song from a bird but sounding just as lovely.

-I located the source of the singing as I passed the open doorway of one of the hothouses which contained the more tropical plants.
+I located the source of the singing as I passed the cracked-open doorway of one of the greenhouses containing the more tropical plants.
 Avrille was standing just inside the doorway with her back turned towards me, repotting several drooping Ochre Orchids.
-Because of the steamy conditions inside the hothouse, Avrille had removed her work-robes leaving her clad only in a sleeveless jersey dress which left her arms and shoulders tantalizingly bare.
-The dark brown dress hugged her slim form, no longer leaving the exact curves of her body to my imagination.
-One of Avrille’s hands broke away from the flower she had been tending to rub at her neck, which was glistening with a mixture of sweat and condensation.
+Because of the steamy conditions inside the greenhouse, Avrille had removed her work-robes, leaving her clad only in a sleeveless jersey dress that left her arms and shoulders tantalisingly bare.
+The dark brown shift hugged her slim form, no longer leaving the exact curves of her body to my imagination.
+One of Avrille’s hands broke away from the flower she had been tending to rub out an apparent crick in her neck, which was glistening with a mixture of sweat and condensation.
 The movement dislodged a shiny tress that had been threatening to escape Avrille’s loose bun.
-I let my eyes follow the runaway strands as they slowly slid down her back and knew that the sudden rush of heat I felt had nothing to do with the climate of the hothouse.
+I let my eyes follow the runaway strands as they slowly slid down her back and knew that the sudden rush of heat I felt had nothing to do with the climate of the greenhouse.

-Normally when finding myself in such a situation, my first instinct would have been to remove myself promptly from the area.
+Normally if I found myself intruding on another’s solitude, my first instinct would be to remove myself promptly from the area before my presence was noted.
 Yet something about Avrille’s quiet singing fixed my feet to the ground.
 The quality of her voice was crystalline in its untrained purity, her notes lilting and effervescent.
-The strange thing was, even though on the surface the song sounded light and airy, Avrille was somehow infusing it with great power, a power so strong that it was able to distract me away from devouring Avrille with my eyes to focus completely on the song wrapping itself tightly around me.
-I closed my eyes to block out visual temptation and concentrated on Avrille’s voice instead.
+The strange thing was, even though on the surface the song sounded light and airy, Avrille was somehow infusing it with great power, a power so strong that it was able to distract me away from devouring Avrille with my gaze to focus completely on the song wrapping itself tightly around me.
+I closed my eyes to block out the visual temptation before me and concentrated on Avrille’s voice instead.

-I could not understand the words she sang, though they sounded as though they could have been French.
-I doubt that if I could have known the words to the song it would have mattered much.
+I could not understand the words she sang, though they sounded like French.
+I doubt that if I could have comprehended the lyrics to the song, it would have mattered much.
 The power was coming from Avrille herself.
-It hung heavy in the moist air; I could almost feel my lungs fill with it as I breathed.
+It hung heavy in the moist air; I could almost feel my lungs filling with it as I breathed.
 The magic she was creating with her voice was like nothing I had ever experienced before.
 I found her magic to be as intoxicatingly alluring as Avrille herself was physically to me.
-I wanted to lose myself in the warm waves of her sung spell and never come up for air.
+I wanted to submerge myself in the warm waves of her sung spell and never come up for air.

-Once inside me, the spell seemed to settle in my soul.
-It plucked at the loose emotions that had begun struggling futilely against the cold stone weight of my better judgment the moment I had realised Avrille was alone in the hothouse.
+Once inside me the spell seemed to settle in my soul.
+It plucked at the loose emotions that had begun struggling futilely against the cold stone weight of my better judgment the moment I had realised Avrille was alone in the greenhouse.
 From deep within me, I could almost feel a voice humming, Why don’t you just talk to her?
 She obviously admires you … What harm could a little conversation bring?

-My ever present rationale, of course, began to try to regain control of the situation immediately.
+My ever-present rationale, of course, began to try and regain control of the situation immediately.
 Logic told me that, though perhaps she was doing it unknowingly, Avrille was somehow casting a Strengthening Charm on the flowers.
-This charm, passing through Avrille’s voice, had of course begun to influence me and was affecting me by way of increasing my self-confidence.
-My rational-self informed me it would be prudent to quickly return to the castle and come back for the herbs some other time.
-A cold shower probably would probably be beneficial as well.
+This charm, passing through Avrille’s voice, had of course begun to influence me as I stood in its range and was affecting me by way of increasing my self-confidence.
+My rational-self informed me it would be prudent to return to the castle quickly and come back for the herbs some other time.
+A cold shower probably would be beneficial as well.
 However, the enthralling lure of Avrille’s magic was too strong.
-Before I realised what I was doing, I had knocked quietly on the wooden door frame to attract Avrille’s attention.
+Before I realised what I was doing, I had knocked on the wooden door frame to attract Avrille’s attention.

-Avrille spun sharply at the noise, and she abruptly ceased singing.
-This, of course, stopped the spell, leaving me with the effect of something like having ice-water poured down my neck as I stood there, now in the full blast of her startled exquisiteness without the comforting hum of the strengthening spell for support.
+Avrille spun at the noise, and she abruptly ceased singing.
+This stopped the spell as well, subjecting me to an effect akin to having ice-water poured down my neck as I stood there, now in the full blast of her startled exquisiteness without the comforting hum of the strengthening spell for support.
 I was at a loss for words.
-Avrille seemed rather the same, her gleaming skin colouring with a self-conscious strawberry flush as she furtively tried to brush off her soil-caked hands.
+Avrille seemed rather the same, her gleaming skin colouring with a self-conscious, strawberry flush as she furtively tried to brush off her soil-caked hands.

-Finally Avrille broke the few awkward moments of silence by remaking embarrassedly, “I know it’s silly, but I always sing when I’m gardening… Muggles seem to think that it helps the plants to grow healthier.”
+Finally, Avrille broke the few awkward moments of silence by remaking embarrassedly, “I know it’s silly, but I always sing when I’m gardening.
+Muggles seem to think it helps the plants to grow healthier.”

-“I never thought of that …” Avrille said musingly.
-It appeared that she had no idea of the magic she had just been working after all.
+“I never thought of that …” Avrille mused.
+It appeared she truly had no idea of the magic she had just been working after all.

-Having finally spoken aloud helped me to gather my wits once more.
+Having finally spoken aloud helped me to re-gather my wits.
 “I was actually looking for Professor Sprout,” I said truthfully.

 “She had to go to London for the day,” Avrille replied, turning back to the Ochre Orchids.